ranjithrd/confluence_23/src/events/sustainovation-challenge.md

   thriving reality, leaving an indelible mark on humanity's journey toward a sustainable and equitable world.
 rules: >-
-  * No electronic gadgets are required
+  * No electronic gadgets are required.

-  * Extra materials will be required for day 2.
-Qualifying groups will be informed of it towards the end of day 1
+  * Extra materials will be required for day 2, the qualifying groups will be informed of it towards the end of day 1.

-  * A notebook and pen to be carried
+  * A notebook and pen to be carried.
-teamsize: 2 members
+teamsize: 2 participants
 ---